 In either case, out of control spending will have a negative impact on the organization.
 For sustainability and growth, data from analyzing both direct and indirect spend can improve visibility as well as drive corporate performance.
 The end goal is cost savings in both the short- and long-term.

 We analyze both direct and indirect spend by first collecting, cleansing, classifying, and analyzing procurement data.
-We want to review and identify areas to decrease costs, improve buyer-supplier relations, and increase the efficiency of processes and interactions.
+We want to find areas to lower costs, improve buyer-supplier relations, and increase the efficiency of processes and interactions.
 After the basics, there are advanced spend analysis services that use the same baseline information.
-This info gathering is a real baseline exercise for spend management.
+This info gathering is a real baseline exercise for direct and indirect spend management.

 This is where technology comes in.
 Today’s tech allows us to do something that we could never do in the past: e-Procurement systems automatically record all activity within a system.
 Every interaction, every request, every PO, every authorization, and every timestamp along the way is collected.

 Through integration, an e-Procurement platform can gather data from adjoining platforms.
-This is called spend visibility.
+We call this spend visibility.
 It’s the ability to transparently see all relevant data and its sources.
 Some common sources of increased visibility are:

 - enterprise resource planning (ERP) tools